Plumsail/forms-docs/Public/how-to/data-table-convert-html.rst

 .. title:: Data Table to PDF with HTML-template and Plumsail Documents

 .. meta::
-   :description: Use Power Automate and Plumsail Documents to generate HTML-template and convert Data Table to PDF
+   :description: Use Microsoft Power Automate and Plumsail Documents to generate HTML-template and convert Data Table to PDF

 How to generate HTML-template for Data Table and convert it into PDF document with Power Automate
 ==========================================================================================================